- Code ENVS2015

 Upon successful completion, students will have the knowledge and skills to:

-3. use a Global Positioning System to assist in conducting rigorous field checking of satellite imagery
+- use Global Positioning System (GPS) data to assist in conducting field checking of satellite imagery

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 The expected workload will consist of approximately 130 hours throughout the semester including: